joaovitorbogo/Flexget-Customize/README.md

     ![Python Installer PATH option](https://docs.python.org/3/_images/win_installer.png)
 4. Proceed with the "Install Now" option and complete the installation.

-### Step 2: Install Flexget and qBittorrent Plugin
+### Step 2: Install and Configure qBittorrent

+This application is designed to integrate Flexget with the qBittorrent download client.

+1.  **Download and Install qBittorrent:** If you don't have it, download it from the official site: **[https://www.qbittorrent.org/download.php](https://www.qbittorrent.org/download.php)**
+2.  **Enable the Web UI:** Flexget communicates with qBittorrent through its Web User Interface.
+You must enable it.
+    *   Open qBittorrent.
+    *   Go to the menu `Tools -> Options...` (or press `Alt+O`).
+    *   Click on the `Web UI` tab on the left.
+    *   Check the box **"Enable Web User Interface"**.
+    *   In the "Authentication" section, enter a **Username** and **Password**.
+You will need to enter these exact same credentials into the Flexget Config Editor later.
+    *   Click `Apply` and `OK`.

+### Step 3: Install Flexget

 Once Python is installed, you can install Flexget using Python's package manager, `pip`.

 1. Open a Windows Command Prompt (CMD) or PowerShell.
 You can do this by searching for "cmd" in the Start Menu.
-2. Type the following command and press Enter to install Flexget:
+2. Type the following command and press Enter to install Flexget and its qBittorrent plugin:
     ```
-    pip install flexget
+    pip install "flexget[qbittorrent]"
     ```
-3. This editor is designed to work with qBittorrent.
-To allow Flexget to communicate with your qBittorrent client, you must install an extra plugin.
-Type the following command and press Enter:
-    ```
-    pip install flexget[qbittorrent]
-    ```

-### Step 3: Verify the Installation
+### Step 4: Verify the Installation

 To ensure everything is working correctly, you need to verify that Windows can find the `flexget` command.